eProsima/Fast-DDS-docs/docs/notes/notes.rst

 This release includes the following **improvements**:

-1. Fixed several flakey tests
+1. Fixed several flaky tests
 2. Improved bandwidth usage of GAPs and HEARTBEATs
 3. Correctly implement delete_contained_entities
 4. Use native interprocess on Windows